 Australia’s temporary residence policy facilitates the entry, on a temporary basis of people who can contribute to the economic, international relations, and cultural and social development of the Australian community.
 Holders of such visas, including members of their families will be able to live and work in Australia for a limited time.

-2. The Economic Stream.
-The common types of visas in this stream are:-
+The most common types of visas in this stream are:-

 The more common types of visas in this stream are:-

-If an applicant is able to meet all the requirements of any particular category of visa he/she intends to apply for, then he/she is invited to contact James Tan Immigration Consultants by completing the Assessment Form create link in this website for a proper assessment to determine whether an application should be lodged with the Department of Immigration & Border Protection.
+If an applicant is able to meet all the requirements of any particular category of visa he/she intends to apply for, then he/she is invited to contact James Tan Immigration Lawyer by completing the Assessment Form create link in this website for a proper assessment to determine whether an application should be lodged with the Department of Home Affairs.
 This assessment costs only $150.00 and is credited to the applicant’s fees payable if he/she proceeds to instruct us to proceed with an application.
 In all instances lodgement fees (which can be quite substantial) once paid to the Australian Department of Immigration is non-refundable.
 Therefore the $150.00 assessment fee paid is money well spent.